Yanhua-Zhang/MFARANet/README.md

 CUDA_VISIBLE_DEVICES=0 python Submit_Cityscapes_trainID_2_labelID.py --path_Name='MFARANet_resnet_18_deep_stem_Branch_1_2_3_4_Paper_TrainVal_Test_cityscapes'
 ````

-#### Trained on the Train + Val set and inference on the Test set.
+#### Reproduce the MFARANet-Pruned results in Table IX.

-- For reproducing the MFARANet-Pruned results in Table IX, a simplest way is to uncomment line 329 in the file './model_MFARANet.py', and rerun the above scripts.
+- The simplest way is to uncomment line 329 in the file './model_MFARANet.py', and rerun the above scripts.
 We will provide rewrite code of MFARANet-Pruned later.

 ### 5. Train/Test by yourself